SylviaOne/Repo-hub/README.md

-## Why did the kid throw the clock out the window?
-He wanted to see time fly!
+## My wife told me to rub the herbs on the meat for better flavor.
+That's sage advice.